ypaulsussman/learning-log/src/pages/blog/Online SQL Courses.md

 templateKey: "blog-post"
 title: Online SQL Courses (various)
 date: 2019-03-29
 description: I realized I'd been relying on very basic, stultified strategies for querying our database; given my absence of any formal SQL training, I elected to run though a few online intro courses.
-Here are the notes on what I'd never verbalized or formally intuited before (...yeah, `or just didn't know.)
+Here are the notes on what I'd never verbalized or formally intuited before (...or just didn't know.)
 postType: "notes"
 tags:
   - website